campagnola/pycca/docs/index.rst

-.. pyca documentation master file, created by sphinx-quickstart on Sun Jan 18 19:38:04 2015.
+.. pycca documentation master file, created by sphinx-quickstart on Sun Jan 18 19:38:04 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyCA Documentation
+PyCCA Documentation
 ==================

-PyCA provides compilers for C and x86 assembly that allow optimized routines to be compiled and executed at runtime with no external dependencies.
+PyCCA provides compilers for C and x86 assembly that allow optimized routines to be compiled and executed at runtime with no external dependencies.
-PyCA supports 32- and 64-bit intel/amd architectures on Linux, OSX, and Windows with python 2.7 or 3.4.
+PyCCA supports 32- and 64-bit intel/amd architectures on Linux, OSX, and Windows with python 2.7 or 3.4.

 Current status: assembly compiler is beta, C compiler is alpha.